Sumo Logic ahead of the packRead article

 Whether you're using virtualization or containerization to meet your software development needs, you'll need to start with a host machine and an installed operating system.

 Virtualization technology depends on a specific type of software application called a hypervisor.
 A hypervisor, also called a virtual machine monitor, is a piece of hardware, software or firmware that creates and runs virtual machines.
-The hypervisor sits between the host machine's operating system and the guest operating system.
+The hypervisor sits between the host machine and guest operating systems.
 Each created virtual machine imitates a defined hardware configuration and runs its own operating system.
-It must also include the bins and libraries that are required to run the desired application.
+It must also include the bins and libraries required to run the desired application.

 The architecture for application containerization is fundamentally different from that of virtualization, especially in that it does not require a hypervisor.
 Containers also do not run their own individual instances of the operating system.
-A container houses the application code along with all of its dependencies (bins, libraries, etc.).
-A container orchestration software tool sits between the containers and the host operating system, and each container on the machine accesses a shared host kernel instead of running its own operating system as virtual machines do.
+A container houses the application code along with its dependencies (bins, libraries, etc.).
+A container orchestration software tool sits between the containers and the host operating system.
+Each container on the machine accesses a shared host kernel instead of running its own operating system as virtual machines do.

-Despite the benefits they provide when compared to virtualization services, application containerization is not necessary a replacement for virtual computing.
+Despite the benefits they provide, when compared to virtualization services, application containerization is not necessarily a replacement for virtual computing.
 Virtual machines were designed to reduce hardware costs and improve resource allocation, while the primary benefit of containerization is that it streamlines application testing and management for software developers.
 The most important benefits of application containerization can be summarized as follows: